djacobow/pidog2/README.md

 ### License

 I have not completely decided yet.
-I will probably make the firmware and Python code open source, and will provide schematics for the hardware.
-I think I will withhold the artwork for the hardware.
+I will make the firmware and Python code open source, and will provide schematics for the hardware.
+I think I will withhold the artwork for the PCB hardware.